Getting Your Home Back After a Property Tax Sale in Maryland

 And sometimes, a tax foreclosure process is used, or the taxing authority simply executes its lien by taking title to the home.

-How Property Tax Lien Sales Work in Maryland
+How Do Property Tax Sales in Maryland Work?

-At the tax sale, which is a public auction, your property will be sold to the highest bidder willing to pay at least the total amount of all taxes due, together with interest, penalties, and expenses related to the sale.
+At the tax sale, a public auction, the property will usually be sold to the highest bidder willing to pay at least the total amount of all taxes due, along with interest, penalties, and expenses related to the sale.
 (Md.
 Code Ann., Tax-Prop. § 14-817.)

 How Long Does the Owner Have to Redeem the Property After a Tax Sale in Baltimore City?